-Those bath mats were never taken and shown to the victim.
+Those bath mats were never taken and shown to the victim [by Trooper Desch].
 Those bath mats were not seized personally by law enforcement.
-But Aunt Jane tuned those over and those obviously didn't have any D.N.A. on them.
+But Aunt Jane turned those over and those obviously didn't have any D.N.A. on them.
 [TTI at 102].